vruusmann/blog/_posts/2020-10-24-converting_sklearn_imblearn_pipeline_pmml.md

 Imbalanced-Learn samplers are completely separate from Scikit-Learn transformers.
 They inherit from the `imblearn.base.SamplerMixing` base class, and their API is centered around the `fit_resample(X, y)` method that operates both on feature and label data.

-The `imblearn` package provides the `imblearn.pipeline.Pipeline` class, which extends the `sklearn.pipeline.Pipeline` class with support for sampler steps.
+The `imblearn` package provides a `imblearn.pipeline.Pipeline` class, which extends the `sklearn.pipeline.Pipeline` class with support for sampler steps.

 Switching pipeline implementations: